 When we talk about ultrasound, it is actually a kind of sound energy that a normal human ear cannot hear.
 The frequency of ultrasound waves is 20000 hertz.
 Animals have the natural ability to use it when emitted as a wave in communal and navigational perspective.
 However, humans use ultrasound as well but not without technical assistance and it is used in many industrial and medical purposes.

-In the Field of Communication
+1. Field of Communication

 Few animals such as bats and frogs have the ability to use ultrasound to communicate with each other.
 Bats emit high pitched sound of short wavelength in order to navigate.
 These waves hit the surrounding and bounce back allowing bats to get an exact map of the surrounding.
 These bats communicate with each other with ease, thanks to the ultrasound waves.

 One of the many applications of ultrasonic sound waves is ultrasonic cleaning.
 It is used to get rid of impurity from certain devices that are absorbed in aqueous solution.
 Materials like glass, metals, and ceramics can be cleaned using this and in addition to that, ultrasonic waves can be used to remove grease, oil and dirt.
 Ultrasonic sound waves are also used in industries in order to get rid of chips and oil from machinery and other industrial equipments.
-It is also used to get rid of sludge and lubricant from the apparatus of aircrafts and automobiles.
+It is also used to get rid of sludge and lubricant from the apparatus of aircraft and automobiles.

 Ultrasonic sound waves are also used for the purpose of welding plastic.
 High frequency ultrasonic vibrations are used to weld couple of parts of the plastic.
 However, this welding process is very well programmed and has time and frequency already programmed into the welding machine and computer carry out each and every step of the welding process.
 (Our welding products include: Ultrasonic Welding Generator & Ultrasonic Welding Transducer )